niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

  etc.
 ```

 This dictionary is used to replace each HTML entity with its unicode (UTF-8) counterpart in each of the data files (the original files are, of course, left untouched).
 The function `ampersands()` is called in the function `parsetext()` immediately after opening the file of one of the compositions in [ETCSL][].
-It uses the regular expression `amp`, compiled in the main process.
-This regular expression matches any character sequence that begins with an ampersand (&) and ends with a semicolon (;).

 ```python
 import json